A hydroxyl generator

 For a typical building environment it is fair to say that most reactions that involve hydroxyls disinfecting mold

 will occur either within or very close to the hydroxyl generator.

-There is a special type of hydroxyl generator can kill mold on surfaces using a fogging or misting system that
+There are certain hydroxyl generators that can kill mold on surfaces by using a fogging or misting system that

 carries reactants that form hydroxyls all the way to surfaces, however, these devices exceed the EPA's permissible

-limits, requiring appropriate personal protective equipment (PPE) to be worn and cannot be used within occupied
+limits, requiring appropriate personal protective equipment (PPE) to be worn 100 percent of the time, and therefore cannot be used within occupied

 When Do You Need a PCO Hydroxyl

 A Photocatalytic Oxidation (PCO) hydroxyl generator is most beneficial when the hydroxyl machine needs to be

 run for long periods of time with occupants or workers present.
 A PCO hydroxyl generator is recommended for 24x7